udacity/CarND-Capstone/README.md

 Run the image in a new container with interactive shell terminal: `docker_run.bat`.
 Then proceed as described in section "Usage".

 Run the image in a new container and log-in via RDP: `docker_run_rdp.bat`.
 Log in and proceed as described in section "Usage".
 To log-in into a running container, open a terminal (e.g. via [Kitematic](https://kitematic.com/) or `docker attach <container-id>` or `docker attach happy-capstone-win`.
+(Work in progress, not yet supported)

 ### Port Forwarding
 To set up port forwarding, please refer to the [instructions from term 2](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/16cf4a78-4fc7-49e1-8621-3450ca938b77)